FIT Player Eligibility Policy

 by having available to present one of the following as required:

-- Current driving licence; or
+- Current Driving License; or

-- Current passport; or
+- Current Passport; or

 - Other, suitable photographic evidence.

 - The responsibility to prove eligibility rests with both the individual and with the Member.
 Players whose eligibility may be perceived as questionable for a particular Federation Event should ensure that adequate and appropriate justification is at hand.

 - An individual is entitled to multiple changes provided that the following provisions are adhered

-- For an individual to be granted their first and/or second change of Representation, they must
+representation to be granted their first and/or second change of Representation, they must

-- 4.3.3; and
+- 4.1; and

 - For an individual to be granted their third or subsequent change of Representation, they

 - Fulfil all the obligations listed in 5.2.1 or 5.2.2 (as applicable); and

 - Consideration of the circumstances of any request for a change should be applied and may include reasons of immigration, marriage, employment, development of the sport and personal matters.

 - The following clearance procedures applies should an individual wish to change intended

-representation to a new Member country:
+representation to a new Member:

 - An individual initially must apply for clearance by completing the Clearance Application Form online, together with any supporting documentation not less than four (4) months prior to the respective Federation Event.

 - Following consideration of the matter the Federation Secretary General will advise the individual and the national governing bodies of both relevant Members of the decision in writing.

-- The Secretary General is to maintain a record of all clearance application requests and
+- The Secretary General is to maintain a record of all clearance application requests and associated decisions.

-- Solely where a decision is made by FIT in accordance with clause 5.2.2, the details of such decision shall be published by the Federation into the public domain to ensure the transparency of decision making is maintained.
+- Solely where a decision is made by the Federation in accordance with clause 5.2.3, the details of such decision shall be published by the Federation into the public domain to ensure the transparency of decision making is maintained.

 Sanctions for Policy Breaches

 appropriate action.
 Penalties that may be imposed include, but are not limited to the following:

 - Deduction of competition points; and / or